bradymholt/jsh/README.md

 > cat: invalid.txt: No such file or directory
 ```

+### Options

+- `$.shell` - By default, commands will be run inside of a shell (`/bin/sh` on *nix systems and `process.env.ComSpec` on Windows).
+You can specify the path to a different shell to execute commands with by setting the `$.shell` config variable.
+All subsequent command executions will honor this setting.
+For example: `$.shell = "/bin/bash";`

 ## HTTP Requests

 The http helper can be used to make asynchronous HTTP requests.
 It returns a promise and resolves with an `IHttpResponse` object that contains these properties: `{ data, headers, statusCode, statusMessage, requestOptions }`.